DmitryEfimenko/ssr-with-i18n/article/part-1.md

 The last couple of months I have been working on a project at work, that like oh-so-many projects, involves translation strings.
 I kept pushing what I thought was the finalized version of the project to production only to find out that the translation strings from the translation team were holding the project back.
 I then did a deep dive into i18n for Angular applications.

 What does i18n stand for and why is there an "18" in the middle?
-Even as a front-end engineer I had no idea until I looked it up of course.
+Even as a front-end engineer I had no idea until I looked it up.
 It's the number of letters between "i" and "n" in the word "internationalization."
 So, i18n is internationalization.
 Pretty neat.
 One of the [definitions](https://medium.com/r/?url=https%3A%2F%2Fwww.w3.org%2FInternational%2Fquestions%2Fqa-i18n) of i18n is:

 > The design and development of a product, application or document content that **enables** easy localization for target audiences that vary in culture, region, or language.

 As I researched more and more about i18n, or internationalization, I realized that this concept hit home, pun intended, in more of a direct way that I thought.
-So many of the little bickering disagreements that me and my wife get into have so much to do not only with both of our words getting lost in translation, but how we are translating each other's words back to ourselves internally. i18n deals with just that and acts as a marriage counselor or mediator in a way for translation strings themselves.
+Many of the minor disagreements that me and my wife get into have so much to do with not only words getting lost in translation, but how her and I translate each other's words back to ourselves internally.
+Improving communication is marriage is and will always be a work in progress with the main going being quite similar to that of i18n.
+The goal being to enable easier understanding on the other end and for my wife and for me to know that the intentions of what we mean to convey (the "source code") is different from the sometimes fumbled words that we choose to use (the "translation strings").

-By following the link above, we can see that there are multiple areas of development.
-The one we'll concentrate on in this article is:
+By following the link above, we can see that there are multiple areas of development that i18n touches on.
+However, the area we'll concentrate on in this article is:

 > Separating localizable elements from source code or content, such that localized alternatives can be loaded or selected based on the user's international preferences as needed.

 In essence, whatever should be displayed in different languages needs to be separated out from the meat of the code to enable its maintainability.

+In the article, we will apply i18n capabilities to a simple Angular application, so that we can see and discover how separating translation strings from the source code can improve maintainability.

 We will explore how to: